Loading

 The Pre-Flight Checklist

 Every procedural trap in this case study was encoded in Santa Clara's public municipal code.
-RealClear AI reads that code so your team knows the rules before the vote is called.
+RealClear reads that code so your team knows the rules before the vote is called.

 4/5 Supermajority Threshold Extracted from Municipal Code